Welcome to The Ritz-Carlton, Laguna Niguel

 Best Transportation (arrange through Guest Relations 949-240-2000 ext 5825))

-Canine Companions provides highly-trained assistance dogs to people with disabilities.
-Through Canine Companions Veterans Initiative, veterans with physical disabilities such as hearing loss, limb amputations and spinal cord injuries are served.
-Established in 1975, Canine Companions has five regional training centers across the country.
-Canine Companions is recognized worldwide for the excellence of its dogs, and the quality and longevity of the matches it makes between dogs and people.
+Canine Companions provides highly trained assistance dogs to people with disabilities.
+Through Canine Companions, veterans with physical disabilities such as hearing loss, limb amputations and spinal cord injuries are served.

 Miracles for Kids

-Miracles for Kids is a non-profit organization based in Orange County, California.
-Their mission is to improve the lives of children with cancer and other life-threatening illnesses.
+Miracles for Kids’ mission is to improve the lives of children with cancer and other life-threatening illnesses.
+They also provide monthly financial aid, subsidized housing, and counseling to families fighting for their child’s life.

-The Ocean Institute is an ocean education organization located in Dana Point, California.
-Founded as the Marine Institute in 1977, it offers ocean science and maritime history programs for K-12 students and their teachers.
-Over 100,000 students and 8,000 teachers from Orange County and the surrounding counties participate yearly in immersion-style programs in the Institute's oceanfront labs and abroad.
-The Institute is open to the general public on weekends and visitors can see marine animals and ocean-themed exhibits.
-Moored at the Institute is its 70-foot marine science research vessel, the R/V Sea Explorer, used for student programs and to take visitors on trips to see marine wildlife, including whale watching.
+The Ocean Institute is an ocean education organization located in Dana Point that offers ocean science and maritime history programs for K-12 students and their teachers.
+The Institute is open to the public on weekends and visitors can see marine animals and ocean-themed exhibits

 Second Harvest Food Bank